American Planning Association History

 This model of a single organization — a "big tent" for everyone interested in planning, with an internal institute to advance the interests of the profession — was unique at the time and has attracted great interest around the world.

 The planning movement has been well served by APA.
-We have grown from an organization of 13,000 to 38,000 members, of whom more than 16,500 are certified by AICP.
+We have grown from an organization of 13,000 to more than 40,000 members, of whom 17,000 are certified by AICP.

 Collections of historical papers about the beginnings of these organizations reside at the Massachusetts Institute of Technology and at the national planning archives at Cornell University.